Micode360/MyWishList/README.md

 ![wishlist](./public/img/wishlist.PNG)

-_The application is still been worked on so this is not the final view of the application_

 My wish list is a web application where a user can list down his or her wish, expectations and goals for future purposes.